What is Flutter?

 The goal is to enable developers to deliver high-performance apps that feel natural on different platforms.
 We embrace differences in scrolling behaviors, typography, icons, and more.

-This is a demo app from the Flutter Gallery, a collection of Flutter sample apps you can run after installing Flutter and setting up your environment.
+This is a demo app from the Flutter Gallery (running app and repo), a collection of Flutter sample apps.
 Shrine has high-quality scrolling images, interactive cards, buttons, dropdown lists, and a shopping cart page.
-To look at the single codebase for this and more examples, visit our GitHub repository.
+To look at the single codebase for this and more examples, visit our examples GitHub repository.

 Why use Flutter?

 What are some advantages of Flutter?
 It helps you:

 - Be highly productive

 - Develop for iOS and Android from a single codebase

 - Do more with less code, even on a single OS, with a modern, expressive language and a declarative approach

 - Experiment by changing code and reloading as your app runs (with hot reload)

 - Fix crashes and continue debugging from where the app left off